 4 things you need to know about water and famine

 Unsafe water and sanitation can lead to malnutrition or make it worse.
-“No matter how much food a malnourished child eats, he or she will not get better if the water they are drinking is not safe,” said Manuel Fontaine, UNICEF Director of Emergency Programmes.
+“No matter how much food a malnourished child eats, he or she will not get better if the water they are drinking is not safe,” says Manuel Fontaine, UNICEF Director of Emergency Programmes.
 Unsafe water can cause diarrhoea, which can prevent children from getting the nutrients they need to survive, ultimately leading to malnutrition.
 Malnourished children are also more vulnerable to waterborne diseases like cholera.
-Globally, nearly 117 million people do not have access to safe water in countries affected by crises.
+Inadequate access to minimum water, hygiene, and sanitation is estimated to account for around 50 per cent of global malnutrition.

 How UNICEF is helping

 UNICEF’s support to children and their families includes immediate lifesaving interventions and building resilience over the long term.
 Included in these are: